 - Think long-term and do your best to contain your emotions; do not act impulsively.

-- Lastly, when stock prices are plummeting, it’s actually a great time to buy stocks discounted.
-So no crying over spilled milk, take advantage of new limited-time opportunities that emerge.
+- Lastly, when stock prices are plummeting, it’s a great time to buy stocks discounted.
+So no crying over spilled milk.
+Take advantage of limited-time opportunities that emerge.

 Update May 2020: Wondering how I handled losing 20% of my retirement portfolio during the 2020 pandemic?
 Press play and listen to this episode where I share my honest reaction.

 Staying Consistent in Your Investment Strategy Despite a Market Decline

 Danielle Desir Corbett paid off $63,000 of student loan debt in 4 years, bought a house at 27, and has traveled to 27 countries, including her favorites, Iceland, China, and Bermuda.
 Go here to learn Danielle’s incredible story, from struggling financially and in debt to finding creative ways to earn more and live on her terms.
 Listen to The Thought Card Podcast, where Danielle shares how you can creatively travel more and build wealth regardless of your current financial situation.
 Reach out to Danielle by contacting: thethoughtcard (at) gmail (dot) com.

 Knowing the ups and downs of the market is very important and being able to put one’s emotion under control is key.
 One dont have to sell his stocks when market is low instead of buying more for future purpose.Thanks